hetu2/KISS-Unit-testing/README.md

 # KISS!
 Unit testing (JS/TS)

 Keep it simple, stupid!
 Unit testing (JavaScript or TypeScript).
-DevMastery inspirated pattern to do easy way unit testing!
+DevMastery inspired pattern to do an easy way unit testing!
 This setup needs only your JavaScript or TypeScript code and some testing framework (this example uses Jest).

 ## Ways to do it